Btere/Generative_Ai_project/README.md

   - If the blog structure changes, the scraper may need adjustments.
 - ChromaDB Errors:
   - Ensure the `chromadb` library is properly configured and the `chroma_db` directory is writable.

-By following these steps, you should have a working or at least testable working code for our use case.